 We recommend shopping around and visiting the display homes that interest you.
 Doing this will allow you to get a feel of the design and layout up close.
 Walking through the display home is the best way to gain insight into your unique style and lifestyle requirements, which is essential when it comes to building your own forever home.

-All builders and houses differ, so it's your responsibility as the buyer to find out what is and isn't included as part of the package deal.
+Every builder and house is different, so it's your responsibility as the buyer to find out what is and is not included.
 You will find that most builders offer several inclusion packages, typically you will have the option to choose from their standard set of inclusions or the choice to upgrade to a premium set of inclusions.

 Standard inclusions usually include a fully fitted kitchen and bathroom, windows and doors, built-in robes, allowances for electrical points, stairs, and tiles.
 Additional extras will cover things like interior design elements as well as driveways, landscaping, and fencing.
 Although these items may also be included on occasion.